Keats/tera/docs/content/docs/_index.md

 If value is "foo  bar", the output will be "Foo  Bar".

 #### trim
-Remove leading and trailing whitespace if the variable is a string.
+Removes leading and trailing whitespace if the variable is a string.

 #### trim_start
-Remove leading whitespace if the variable is a string.
+Removes leading whitespace if the variable is a string.

 #### trim_end
-Remove trailing whitespace if the variable is a string.
+Removes trailing whitespace if the variable is a string.

 #### trim_start_matches
-Remove leading characters that match the given pattern if the variable is a string.
+Removes leading characters that match the given pattern if the variable is a string.

 Example: `{{ value | trim_start_matches(pat="//") }}`

 If value is "//a/b/c//", the output will be "a/b/c//".

 #### trim_end_matches
-Remove trailing characters that match the given pattern if the variable is a string.
+Removes trailing characters that match the given pattern if the variable is a string.

 Example: `{{ value | trim_end_matches(pat="//") }}`